- Constipation Myths and Facts Slideshow

 Magnesium citrate is supplied as an oral tablet or liquid saline laxative.
 Magnesium citrate retains water in the intestines by osmosis.
 Increasing water in the bowel aids motility, usually producing a bowel movement within one-half to six hours.

-What are the uses for magnesium citrate-oral?
+What are the uses for magnesium citrate?

-What is the dosage for magnesium citrate-oral?
+What is the dosage for constipation?
+How should it be taken?

 - Adults and children 12 years of age and older: Use 195 to 300 ml of magnesium citrate with a full glass of water.
 It may be taken as a single dose or divided doses or may also be used with 2 to 4 tablets at bedtime.

 - Children 6 to under 12 years of age: Use 90 to 210 ml of magnesium citrate with a full glass of water; it may be taken as a single dose or divided doses.

 - Children 2 to under 6 years of age: Use 60 to 90 ml of magnesium citrate; it may be taken as a single dose or divided doses with a maximum dose of 90 ml in 24 hours.

 Which drugs or supplements interact with magnesium citrate?